Building Unshakeable Teams: A Front-Line Manager's Guide to Fostering Resilience

 The Path Forward

-Building resilient teams isn't about eliminating stress or preventing challenges.
+Building resilient teams isn't about eliminating stress.
 It's about creating an environment where your team can face difficulties head-on and emerge stronger.
-Start small, be consistent, and remember - you're building capabilities that will serve your team well beyond the current crisis.
+Start small, be consistent, and remember — you're building capabilities that will serve your team well beyond the current crisis.

 How do I improve team resilience as a manager?